book builds on the extraordinary success of

 and take least maintenance.

-only for their own needs, but the needs of the people creating
+only for their own needs, but the needs of the

-more energy than we use to construct
+store or conserve more energy than we use to construct

 are very important points, but how should be assess

-I apply the following perspectives (derived from Odum)
+raw and embodied.
+I apply the following perspectives

-before considering any more detailed aspects of costs
+any more detailed aspects of costs and benefits.

-the landform itself is the key expression of the physical energy potential.
+is the key expression of the physical energy potential.

-Soil humus and long-lived trees are the system work to catch and store water and nutrients
+Soil humus and long-lived trees are the key energy

+the system work to catch and store water and nutrients

-systems as well as wild and naturally regenerated ones
+natural systems as well as wild and naturally

-and store energy more effectively than
+to collect and store energy more effectively than

 pristine systems by the careful use of external,

 use of bulldozers to build well-designed dams capable